-Our solution will continue to offer full compliance with the new and updated data privacy regime, once the CPRA goes into effect in January 2023.
+Our solution will continue to offer full compliance with the new and updated data privacy regime.

-In fact, Cookiebot’s solution offers plug-and-play compliance with all major data privacy laws – from the EU’s GDPR/ePR to California’s CCPA/CPRA, Brazil’s LGPD and South Africa’s POPIA.
+In fact, our CMP offers plug-and-play compliance with all major data privacy laws – from the EU’s GDPR/ePR to California’s CCPA/CPRA, Brazil’s LGPD and South Africa’s POPIA.

-Try Cookiebot with Google Consent Mode for full compliance without breaking your website’s analytics.
+Try Cookiebot CMP with Google Consent Mode for full compliance without breaking your website’s analytics.

 Let’s break down the California Privacy Rights Act (CPRA) into even smaller pieces to understand exactly how it changes, expands and renews the state-wide CCPA-established data privacy regime that has been in place and in effect since January 1, 2020.